streeter/facebook-aperture-exporter/README.markdown

 # Facebook Aperture Exporter

 ## About
-This is a sinmple exporter plugin for Apple's Aperture.
+This is a sinmple exporter plugin for <a href="http://www.apple.com/aperture/">Apple's Aperture</a>.
 I wasn't happy with the built-in syncing Aperture 3 has, and the existing export plugin for Facebook wouldn't work for me.
 Plus, that author wasn't returning my emails to try and get it to work.
 So I wrote me own.

 ## Current Features
-* logging in and out of a Facebook account
+* Logging in and out of a Facebook account
-* album creation and selection (where to upload the photos to)
+* Album creation and selection (where to upload the photos to)
-* high resolution uploads to Facebook
+* High resolution photo uploads to Facebook
+  * This is enabled by uploading large versions to Facebook (choose an export preset that will create 2048 pixels along the largest side)

 ## Known Limitations and Issues
 * The preferences button does nothing.
 Eventually it will show the preferences window.
 * The export progress information in the Activity panel is pretty much broken.
 At least you know it is still exporting.
 * The caption for a created Facebook album is not set.
 Still figuring out why that is the case.
+* The open album when upload is complete checkbox does not work
 * When starting the plugin, a sheet displays for a moment while we check that we have the Facebook access token.
 This shouldn't be displayed until we need the user to login.

+## Nice Features to Have
+* Growl notifications
+*

 ## Usage and Installation
 After downloading, this plugin should be put in the directory `~/Library/Application Support/Aperture/Plug-Ins/Export`.
 If the `Plug-Ins` and / or `Export` directories do not exist, create them.
 If Aperture is running, restart it.
 Then select the versions to export, choose `File -> Export -> FacebookExporter...`